 - Includes a provision stating that if a guardian is appointed for you, that guardian should be the health care agent you named.

-- Affirms a health care agent’s right to complete a Physician Orders for Life-Sustaining Treatment (POLST) form on behalf of the maker.
+- Affirms a health care agent’s right to complete a Portable Orders for Life-Sustaining Treatment (POLST) form on behalf of the maker.

 - Allows consideration of every legal, ethical option.